raspberrypilearning/olympic-rings/en/step_3.md

 --- task ---

- + Add blocks to set the starting position of the first clone.
+Add blocks to set the starting position of the first clone.

- + Set the angle to start on.
+Set the angle to start with.

- + Set the pen colour to blue (use hex code #0078D0).
+Set the pen colour to blue (use hex code #0078D0).

- + Add a block to put the pen down.
+Add a block to put the pen down.

 ```blocks3
 when I start as a clone